Farzaneh64/drug-likeness-prediction-ml/readme.md

    --output predictions.csv
   Loads the trained model, featurizes new SMILES, and outputs predicted labels and probabilities.

-4. Launch the Streamlit Demo (Optional)
+4. Launch the Streamlit Demo
    ```bash
    streamlit run app/streamlit_app.py
   A simple web interface to paste a SMILES string and view drug-likeness predictions interactively.